Skip to content

 Authorization

-Connecting grants your client read access to OpenCapital research data via OAuth.
-You can revoke that access at any time from your client's connector settings.
+Connecting grants read access via OAuth; revoke it anytime from your client's settings.
 Use is governed by our Terms and Privacy Policy.